Consumer Medicine Information

 How much to take

-be increased until it is right for you or your child.
+Your doctor may increase the dose until it is right for you or your child.
+For treatment

 How to take it

 Take VYVANSE exactly as prescribed.
 VYVANSE comes in 6 different strength of capsules.

 Take VYVANSE once a day in the morning.